 The history of early Angevin England, however, is dominated not by the figure of the first Angevin king, Henry II, but rather by his London-born friend-turned-enemy, Thomas Becket.
 When Henry became king of England, he appointed his friend chancellor of the realm.
 In 1162, Becket stepped down from this elite post to become the archbishop of Canterbury, chief primate in England.
 Less than a decade later, Thomas was dead, killed at the altar of Canterbury Cathedral by four knights claiming to act in the king’s name.
 The story of Henry II’s reign is, arguably, the story of the archbishop’s brutal murder and its repercussions.
 But this story is not limited to Angevin England; it also has many surprising connections to Jerusalem.
 Indeed, the relationships between early Angevin England and the Holy Land were multivariate and evolved over time.
 Thomas Becket’s life and death cast a long shadow over Angevin history, and it is therefore with Becket that I begin my examination.

-The details of Thomas Becket’s famous conflict with Henry II over the liberties of the English Church are well known, and historians—William Stubbs, James C. Robertson, Kate Norgate, David Knowles, Frank Barlow, W. L. Warren, Richard Mortimer, Anne Duggan, Nicholas Vincent, Martin Aurell, to name just a fraction of the more important writers—have long grappled with the implications of these events.
+The details of Thomas Becket’s famous conflict with Henry II over the liberties of the English Church are well known, and historians—William Stubbs, James C. Robertson, Kate Norgate, David Knowles, Frank Barlow, W. L. Warren, Richard Mortimer, Anne Duggan, Nicholas Vincent, Martin Aurell, to name just a fraction of the more important writers—h----ave long grappled with the implications of these events.
 The scholarly focus has largely been concerned with understanding the specifics of why Henry and Becket quarreled for so many years, examining the relationship between the English Church and royal government, and establishing Henry’s relative guilt or innocence in Becket’s bloody murder.
 The great Victorian historian Kate Norgate cast the conflict as a “turning point” in England’s social and political history, seeing the resolution of the affair as a two-sided loss that signaled the beginning of the end for English monasticism and the English Church.
 Henry II’s twentieth-century biographer, W. L. Warren, was concerned with explaining how after Becket’s death Henry’s actions were motivated by a desire to maintain good relations with the papacy.
 More recently, Martin Aurell has placed the quarrel within the broader context of the “traditional rivalry” (rivalité traditionelle) over ecclesiastical primacy between the sees of Canterbury, York, and London, as well as the post-Gregorian intellectual struggles between regnum and sacerdotium.

 Another focus of scholarly attention has been the relic cult associated with Becket and the cathedral at Canterbury.
 In a 1985 lecture, Richard Southern examined how – in spite of the tense relationship between the martyred archbishop and the monks of Christ Church in Canterbury – it was the monks who capitalized on the chances to promote the new cult.
 Influenced by the anthropological turn of the 1970s and 1980s, historians like Ronald Finucane and Jonathan Sumption analyzed the social nature of Becket’s cult.
 They calculated the number of posthumous miracles attributed to Becket and tried to catalogue the social classes, gender ratios, and origins of the pilgrims to Canterbury, as well as the many kinds of illnesses that Becket was reputed to have cured.
 Benedicta Ward examined another social aspect of the cult, tracing its evolution from a fairly local tradition within the Canterbury community to its broader fame across Europe.
 More recently, Rachel Koopmans has approached Angevin miracle stories from the perspective of oral history, seeing Becket’s posthumous miracles as a product of word-of-mouth transmission from pilgrims to the monks recording the stories.